kannanjayachandran/Full-Stack-Data-Science/04. Database Systems/DBMS.md

 ## Database Normalization

-**Database Normalization** is the process of organizing the structure of a relational database to reduce data redundancy and improve data integrity.
-This process, first proposed by Edgar F. Codd as part of his relational model, involves structuring the database's tables (relations) and columns (attributes) to ensure that their dependencies are properly enforced.
+**Database Normalization** is the process of modifying the structure of a relational database to reduce data redundancy and improve data integrity.
+This process, first proposed by _Edgar F. Codd_ as part of his relational model, involves structuring the database's tables (relations) and columns (attributes) to ensure that their dependencies are properly enforced.

 ### Goals of Normalization